 Run a disaster recovery drill to Azure

-This tutorial shows you how to run a disaster recovery drill for an on-premises machine to Azure, using a test failover.
+This article describes how to run a disaster recovery drill for an on-premises machine to Azure using the Azure Site Recovery service.
 A drill validates your replication strategy without data loss.
-In this tutorial, you learn how to:

 - Set up an isolated network for the test failover

 - Prepare to connect to the Azure VM after failover